Wet-bulb temperature: Principles

-General

-The wet-bulb temperature is the lowest temperature that may be achieved by evaporative cooling of a water-wetted, ventilated surface.
+The wet-bulb temperature is thus effectively the lowest temperature that may be achieved by evaporative cooling of a water-wetted, ventilated surface.

 By contrast, the dew point is the temperature to which the ambient air must be cooled to reach 100% relative humidity assuming there is no further evaporation into the air; it is the temperature where condensation (dew) and clouds would form.

 For a parcel of air that is less than saturated (i.e., air with less than 100 percent relative humidity), the wet-bulb temperature is lower than the dry-bulb temperature, but higher than the dew point temperature.
 The lower the relative humidity (the drier the air), the greater the gaps between each pair of these three temperatures.
 Conversely, when the relative humidity rises to 100%, the three figures coincide.

 For air at a known pressure and dry-bulb temperature, the thermodynamic wet-bulb temperature corresponds to unique values of the relative humidity and the dew point temperature.
 It therefore may be used for the practical determination of these values.
 The relationships between these values are illustrated in a psychrometric chart.

 Lower wet-bulb temperatures that correspond with drier air in summer can translate to energy savings in air-conditioned buildings due to: